NHS prescription costs

-A guide to NHS prescription pricing
+A guide to NHS prescription pricing and costs

 Having ill health or a long-term disability can be challenging in a number of unexpected ways.
 At LloydsPharmacy we’ve found that money is often a top priority for our patients and customers – and keeping costs down is vital for avoiding stress, anxiety and daily inconvenience.